micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

 # micro-ROS transports for  Renesas e<sup>2</sup> studio

-Depending on which transport is used for micro-ROS specific configurations should be done.
+Depending on which transport is used for micro-ROS specific configurations, the following should be done.

 - [micro-ROS transports for  Renesas e<sup>2</sup> studio](#micro-ros-transports-for--renesas-esup2sup-studio)
   - [USB-CDC transport](#usb-cdc-transport)